jurisv/WebRTC/readme.md

 ## What does this repository include?

 ### On the client side
-Nearly all of the client side features are provided by the ExtJs 6 framework.
+Nearly all of the client side features are provided by the Ext JS 6 framework.
 The two notable additions are the <a href="http://tokbox.com/" target="_new">TokBox</a>  JS library and the Socket.io library.

 ### On the server side
 The server is a node.js server running the Express middlewear.
 The Express app uses npm modules for <a href="http://tokbox.com/" target="_new">TokBox</a> , <a href="http://firebase.com/" target="_new">Firebase</a>  (for storage), <a href="http://socket.io/" target="_new">Socket.io</a> and a few other minor dependencies for compression, server configuration and other utilties.